 Clear it out

-Make sure your paint or stain contains a wood preservative or apply a separate pre-treatment.
+To save yourself any future hassle, ensure the paint or stain contains a wood preservative or apply a separate pre-treatment.

-Put pots outside the door filled with lavender or other scented plants, so they release their fragrance when you brush past.
+Embellish the shed with pots outside the door filled with lavender or other scented plants, so they release their fragrance when you brush past.

 Help your garden wildlife by hanging insect hotels on the walls – they should be protected from the rain by the eaves of the roof.
-Here’s how to make your own insect hotels using just recycled materials!

 You can also add soft furnishings to decorate.
 Put curtains up in the window and string bunting around the roof to make it feel more like a summer house than a shed.
 Little decorative additions like this will take your shed from boring wooden box to striking garden feature.